iBug/iBug-source/_posts/2021/2021-02-04-traceroute-from-vmware.md

 $rule | Set-NetFirewallRule
 ```

-Your new rull will looks like this after running the above commands.
+Your new rule will look like this after running the above commands.
 You may need to restart the Windows Firewall window to see changes.

 ![New Rule](/image/windows/core-networking-time-exceeded-icmpv4-in.png)